LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/03-self-care.md

 No. It is not correct to think that judging, blaming and punishing ourselves makes us work harder, or that being kind will make us lazy.
 Questioning ourselves all the time makes us anxious, depressed and less able to work properly.
 Many studies show that when people are kind to themselves, they are more willing to try new things, have better mental health and can be more empathic.

-\[Box\] Self-compassion makes us more empathic and effective in our work.
+> Self-compassion makes us more empathic and effective in our work.

 ### 3-24 Is self-compassion the same as self-pity?